top of page

 3. Add the Biscoff

-Warm the Biscoff spread in the microwave for 15-20 seconds to make it easier to work with.
+Warm the Biscoff spread in the microwave for 15-20 seconds to make it easier to use.
 Drizzle half the spread over the croissant-custard mixture and fold it in gently, creating swirls of cookie butter.
 Reserve the remaining Biscoff for filling the bombs.

 4. Form the Bombs

 Line a baking sheet with parchment paper.
-Scoop about 2 tablespoons of the croissant mixture and flatten it slightly in your hand.
-Place a small dollop (about 1/2 teaspoon) of Biscoff spread in the center, then fold the mixture around it, rolling it into a tight ball.
+Scoop about 2 tablespoons of the croissant mixture.
+Flatten it slightly in your hand.
+Place a small dollop (about 1/2 teaspoon) of Biscoff spread in the center.
+Fold the mixture around it and roll it into a tight ball.
 Ensure the Biscoff is fully enclosed to prevent leaks.
 Repeat until you have 12-14 bombs, placing them on the baking sheet.

 5. Chill (Optional)

-For firmer bombs that hold their shape, refrigerate the formed bombs for 15-20 minutes.
+For firmer bombs that hold their shape, refrigerate them for 15-20 minutes.
 This step is optional but helps if your mixture feels soft or sticky.

 6. Air-Fry the Bombs

 Preheat your air fryer to 350°F (175°C).
 Lightly brush each bomb with melted butter for a golden, crispy exterior.
 Place 6-7 bombs in the air fryer basket, leaving space for air circulation.
-Air-fry for 8-10 minutes, flipping halfway, until golden brown and slightly crisp on the outside.
+Air-fry for 8-10 minutes, flipping halfway, until golden brown and slightly crisp.
 Repeat with the remaining bombs.

 7. Add the Finishing Touch